Corralling a Donkey by Andy Tsihnahjinnie

 Artist signature of Andy Tsihnahjinnie, Diné of the Navajo Nation

-The painting, encased in an elegant brown wooden frame with a contrasting red mat, bears Tsihnahjinnie's signature nestled amidst the shrubbery, seamlessly blending with the background.
+The painting, presented in an elegant brown wooden frame with a contrasting red mat, bears Tsihnahjinnie's signature nestled amidst the shrubbery, seamlessly blending with the background.
 This striking piece is emblematic of Tsihnahjinnie's versatile artistic style.

 Andrew Van Tsihnahjinnie, born near Chinle, Arizona (Rough Rock) in November 1916, had been nurturing his artistic talent since childhood.
 His educational journey led him from the Indian School at Fort Apache to the Santa Fe Indian School, where he became a student of Dorothy Dunn.
 Known for his dedication, Tsihnahjinnie often remained in the studio painting until compelled to return to the dormitory.
 Post-graduation, he served as an illustrator for the Indian Service.
 Despite a serious illness in 1977 that limited his painting and teaching, Tsihnahjinnie maintained his passion for traditional ways.
 His upbringing, filled with experiences of herding sheep and riding horses, heavily influenced his artistic themes.
 Tsihnahjinnie, husband to Minnie McGirt and father to seven children, was the subject of a video by Kathy Flynn, Executive Director of the National New Deal Preservation Association and the New Mexico Chapter of the NNDPA, filmed on October 9th, 2000, shortly before his passing.